 Helpfully, the Cartagena bus terminal is nowhere near the walled centre of Cartagena.
 The taxi will take you around 45-60 minutes, traffic-dependent.

-2. Buy bus ticket to Magangué at the Brasilia/Unitransco desk
+2. Buy a bus ticket to Magangué at the Brasilia/Unitransco desk

 3. From Magangué, get a taxi to the port